OpenSourceAircrete/UNIVERSAL-AIRCRETE-MIXER/README.md

 ## Project Overview

-This repository contains a collection of open-source equipment designs and building systems for **Non-Autoclaved Aerated Concrete (NAAC)**, also known as cellular concrete, or "aircrete".
-In this context, "low-rate" refers to production volumes suitable for small construction crews constructing or repairing partes of a single house.
+This repository contains a collection of open-source equipment designs to produce **Non-Autoclaved Aerated Concrete (NAAC)**, also known as cellular concrete, or "aircrete". https://www.designingbuildings.co.uk/wiki/Aircrete In this context, "low-rate" refers to production volumes suitable for small construction crews constructing or repairing parts of a single home.

 The primary focus is on developing modular, portable, and low-volume mixing and pumping equipment.
 The designs are ideal for "dry bag" mixing operations.
 To clarify, a "dry bag" mixer performs two critical steps in NAAC production: mixing a Portland cement slurry, and mixing stable foam into that slurry to create NAAC material.
 This equipment should be robust enough for **rental fleets**.
 These designs are intended for community-driven development and collaboration.

+It is the designer's belief that NAAC is an ideal building material that has been held back by a single barrier to entry: the mixing equipment.
+Aircrete mixing equipment starts at $750 for a "hand drill mixing system" which is labor intensive.
+There seems to be no middle ground as the next-cheapest option costs more than $50,000.
+The UAM "Tin Can" version BOM is estimated to be less than $5,000.
+The two key design features that allow this is the use of 3mm (10 guage) plate and 1/8" tubing in place of 5mm and 1/4" steel and tubing.
+The designer proved with the ReCirC design that this lighter material is suitable for mixing an end product with a density of 0.6-0.8 (relative to H2O).
+Reinforced cement concrete, for reference exhibits a 2.4 density.

 ---